Kermit the Frog: Characterization and performers

 Kermit's personality during Whitmire's tenure was widely described as more wholesome, lighthearted, and Pollyanna-ish than Jim Henson's.
 Several critics of Whitmire's portrayal have come from the Henson family.
 Brian Henson stated that while Whitmire's performance was "sometimes excellent, and always pretty good", he also elaborated that "Kermit has, as a character, flattened out over time and has become too square and not as vital as it should have been."
 Cheryl Henson stated that Whitmire performed the character as a "bitter, angry, depressed, victim".
-He remained Kermit's principal performer until October 2016, when he was dismissed by The Muppets Studio and its parent company Disney, which own the rights to Kermit.
+She also stated; "He's not Kermit — he's a performer who was hired to do Kermit.
+There's a difference."
+Whitmire remained Kermit's principal performer until October 2016, when he was dismissed by The Muppets Studio and its parent company Disney, which own the rights to Kermit.
 Disney cited "unacceptable business conduct" as reason for the dismissal, while Whitmire claims the decision was made due to creative disagreements over Kermit's characterization and prolonged labor union negotiations that delayed his involvement in Muppet productions.

 Disney announced that Matt Vogel would become Kermit's new performer on July 10, 2017.
-Vogel's first official appearance as Kermit was in a "Muppet Thought of the Week” video released on YouTube.
+His first official appearance as Kermit was in a "Muppet Thought of the Week" video released on YouTube in August 2017.

 John Kennedy performed Kermit for Muppets Ahoy!, a 2006 Disney Cruise Line stage show (though Whitmire performed Kermit for the first few shows).
-Muppet performer Artie Esposito briefly performed Kermit in 2009 for a few personal appearances (an appearance on America's Got Talent, the MTV Video Music Awards, and at the 2009 D23 Expo).
-Voice actor Frank Welker provided the voice of Baby Kermit on the animated Saturday morning cartoon, Muppet Babies.
+Muppet performer Artie Esposito briefly performed Kermit in 2009 for a few personal appearances (an appearance on America's Got Talent, the MTV Video Music Awards, and at the D23 Expo).
+Voice actor Frank Welker provided the voice of Baby Kermit on the animated series Muppet Babies.
 He also provided the voice of an adult Kermit for a short-lived spin-off, Little Muppet Monsters.
 Brian Cummings voiced Kermit in a 1995 CBS promotion.
 Wally Wingert provided the voice of Baby Kermit in a Muppet Babies CD-ROM.
 Matt Danner voices Baby Kermit on the 2018 reboot of Muppet Babies.